 Hello there!
 Welcome to my little corner of the internet!

-Quick bit about me: I am married to my high school sweetheart, a mommy to three, and a seamstress in my spare time aka bed time.
+Quick bit about me: I am married to my high school sweetheart, a mommy to three, and a seamstress and blogger in my spare time aka bed time.
 I love turning something old or unwanted into something new and beautiful.
 My favorite project in school, was upcycling something we found at Goodwill.
 I studied apparel design in college and went on to get a masters in creative design and costume history while minoring in museum studies.
 Before motherhood, I worked as a Museum Curator for the state history museum in Florida.
 I helped gather and catalog artifacts, write exhibit text and programs, research time periods and costumes, and sew clothing and textile replicas.
 I decided to leave my career when my second child was born.
 Having two under age two was becoming a full time job!

 I am passionate about my family and home.
 Anything I can do to bring my family joy and make my home cozy brings a smile to my heart.
-I have been a stay at home mother for eight years now and that is an accomplishment in itself!
+I have been a stay at home mother for nine years now and that is an accomplishment in itself!
 God showed me early on that motherhood is a mission field and I’m proud that my greatest life’s work has played out within the walls of our home.

 “The quality of mercy is not strained.
 It droppeth as the gentle rain from heaven upon the place beneath.
 It is twice blessed.” – Shakespeare